i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 3️⃣ How does Node.js handle multiple concurrent requests?
 - Node.js handles multiple concurrent requests using a single-threaded, event-driven, non-blocking I/O Architecture.
-- It uses the Event Loop to manage asynchronous operations.
+- Asynchronous Time-consuming operation (like I/O, database calls, file system operations) are delegated to the thread pool,which is manage by Libuv
-- Time-consuming operation (like I/O, database calls, file system operations) are  delegated to the thread pool, allowing Node.js to continue processing other requests without waiting.
+- Instead of waiting for operation to coplete,nodejs continue to proceed other request
 - As a result, Node.js can handle thousands of concurrent connections efficiently with a single main thread.

 ## 4️⃣ What is the Event Loop in Node.js?